Welcome to the Sixth Form

 The school enjoys an excellent reputation for being a place of genuine opportunity and advancement and we hope that on joining the Sixth Form you would strive to maintain and enhance that reputation further.
 Our Sixth Form is genuinely open to all who can benefit from what we have to offer.

 The Sixth Form at Bishop’s Hatfield Girls’ School plays a major part in the overall success of the school.
-It is a tribute to the quality of teaching provided by the staff as well as the commitment shown by students that in 2016 Ofsted the Sixth Form was rated outstanding.
-This standard has been maintained since then, with an overall pass rate of 100% in 2017, with 61% of A level grades being A* to B.
+It is a tribute to the quality of teaching provided by the staff as well as the commitment shown by students that in our last Ofsted report (2016), the Sixth Form was rated outstanding.
+This standard has been maintained since then and in 2021, we achieved an overall 100% pass rate for year 13, with 81.7% of grades being A*-B and 47.5% of grades being A/A*.
+Our A Level APS was a B+.

 It is right that a school should be judged on the quality and achievements of its Sixth Form and the school’s success owes much to the many contributions made by Sixth Form students.